Our Mission:

 - The MCC’s website was developed (cmvmass.org) in order to share educational resources regarding cCMV.

-- In conjunction with Senator Joan Lovely, Representative Kay Khan, and Charles Group Consulting, a bill was filed in Jan.
+- In conjunction with Senator Joan Lovely and Representative Kay Khan, a bill was filed in Jan.
 2021 that would mandate universal screening and prenatal counseling in MA.
+Senator Lovely & Representative Khan refiled the bill again in Jan.
+2023.

 - Members published a study of Massachusetts cCMV screening practices in December 2022.
 Read it here..

-- In conjunction with Senator Joan Lovely, Representative Kay Khan, and Charles Group Consulting, we refiled a bill in Jan.
-2023 that would mandate universal screening and prenatal counseling in MA.
+- In conjunction with Senator Joan Lovely and Representative Sally Kerans, cCMV legislation was refiled in Jan.
+2025 that would mandate universal screening and prenatal education for cCMV in Massachusetts.

 - The website continues to reach out to the general public and pregnant individuals through the use of social media.